Skip to main content

 • issues with balance

-The physiotherapist will recommend exercises and tell you what shoes your child should wear.
+A physiotherapist can recommend exercises and advise you on the best shoes for your child to wear.

 Slaintecare logo